-- 1.1 All competitors must have a minimum of a current GFPT and be endorsed and current on the type of aircraft in which they intend competing. - 1.3 The holder of a Commercial or Air Transport Pilot Licence is eligible to compete providing he/she has not engaged in commercial or military flying in any form in the two year period preceding the date of Australian Light Aircraft Championships: - 1.2 All competitors for all events must be certified on the official RFACA entry form by a CFI of a Licenced Flying Training Organisation as qualified and competent for the event they are entering. - 1.3 Competitors in the Formation Flying event must produce evidence of being qualified to conduct formation flying in accordance with the appropriate CASA legislation.
-The team must also provide evidence that they have recently flown together as a formation team. - 1.4 Competitors in the Aerobatics event must produce evidence of holding a current Low Level Aerobatic Approval. - 1.5 Competitors in the Streamer Cutting who wish to perform aerobatic manoeuvres must produce evidence of holding a current Aerobatic Approval. - 1.6 A competitor may represent only one organisation and may enter each event only once in any one Championship. - 1.7 All competitors shall attend the Main Pilots' briefing which will be held at a time and place to be notified annually.
+- 1.1 In order to fly solo, a competitor must: - · be authorised to fly solo in Australia, - hold a current medical. - hold an endorsement for the type of aircraft in which they intend competing, and - hold the appropriate flight activity endorsement if it is a requirement for an event in which they intend competing. - 1.2 The holder of a Commercial, Air Transport or Military Licence is eligible to compete providing he/she has not been professionally employed and remunerated in that capacity in the 12-month period preceding the date of the Australian Light Aircraft Championships.
+Involvement in unpaid activities such as glider towing or parachute dropping does NOT represent professional employment, even if a CPL is a requirement of the operator. - 1.3 Competitors must be certified on the official RFACA entry form by a Flight Instructor, as qualified and competent for each event in which they intend to fly solo. - 1.4 Competitors flying solo in the Aerobatics event must, if requested, show evidence of a Low Level Aerobatic Approval if they intend to fly lower than the standard aerobatic minimum height. - 1.2 Competitors in the Streamer Cutting who intend to perform aerobatic manoeuvres must hold an Aerobatics Flight Activity Endorsement, declare their intention to the Air Judge prior to flight and show evidence of the endorsement, if requested. - 1.3 A competitor may represent only one organisation, at most one team, and may enter each event only once in any one Championship. - 1.4 All competitors shall attend the Main Pilots' briefing which will be held at a time and place to be notified annually.
 However, where a competitor is unavoidably prevented from attending the Main Pilots' Briefing he/she must report to the Championships Director before competing in any event.
-Failure to do so may involve disqualification.
+Failure to do so may result in disqualification.